ucsc/news-archives/source/_posts/1999-02-02-FGdocents.md

 ---
 layout: post
-title: UCSC Docents needed
+title: Docents Needed At The UC Santa Cruz Farm & Garden
 author: Jennifer McNulty
 ---

-## Docents Needed At The UC Santa Cruz Farm & Garden

 SANTA CRUZ, CA--The UC Santa Cruz Farm & Garden is looking for volunteer docents to help teach the principles of organic farming and gardening to visitors who tour the Farm & Garden.